harshchouhan3122/WanderLust/README.md

     - edit app.js
         - const flash = require("connect-flash");
         - app.use(flash());
-            - NOTE: app.use() should be above the routes of listing or review
+            - NOTE: app.use() should be above the routes of listing or review becuase our routes are going to use flash messages

     - inside routes folder edit listing.js
+        req.flash("success", "New listing Added Successfully !");

+    - edit index.ejs of views folder
+        <%= successMsg %>